KDE/kdeconnect-meta/protocol.md

 #### `kdeconnect.mpris`

-This packet is used to expose media players to a remote device and transfer album art.
+This packet is used for two things: if it contains a `playerList` field, it is used to enumerate the available media players to a remote device; if it contains a `player` field, it is used to report the status of a specific media player.
+Note that `player` packets can be incremental, ie: only contain the fields that changed since the last update.

 ```js
 {